Ohme Home Pro review

 The standout new feature is the colour interactive LCD screen.
 We'll get on to the details of how that works later in the review, but looks-wise it does add a lot more personality to the Ohme, while the display itself is crystal clear.

-The colour LCD screen, which allows you to control the Ohme from the unit itself, will be a huge selling point to many.
+The colour interactive LCD screen, which allows you to control the Ohme from the unit itself, will be a huge selling point to many.

 Minor letdowns